OsamahShamsan/ComputerVision-TRACE/README.md

 #### Installing Dependencies

-After activating the venv, install required packages:
+With the virtual environment activated, dependencies are installed using:

 ```bash
 pip install -r requirements.txt
 ```

-(If `requirements.txt` doesn't exist yet, create it with your project dependencies)
+The `requirements.txt` file contains all project dependencies.

 #### Creating/Recreating the Virtual Environment

-If you need to recreate the virtual environment:
+To recreate the virtual environment:

 ```bash
 # Remove old venv (if exists)